 - Guidelines for scientists working in Antarctica

-At the SCAR Open Science Conference in Kuala Lumpur, Malaysia in August 2016, a mini-sympoisum was held to look at the progress made since the establishment of the Montreal Protocol which lead to the creation of the Committee on Environmental Protection for the Antarctic Treaty System.
-For more on the symposium and resulting efforts, click here.
+At the SCAR Open Science Conference in Kuala Lumpur, Malaysia in August 2016, a mini-sympoisum was held to look at the progress made since the establishment of the Madrid Protocol which led to the creation of the Committee on Environmental Protection of the Antarctic Treaty System.
+For more on the symposium and resulting efforts, see the 25th Anniversary mini-symposium page.

 - In June 2015, SCAR, in partnership with the government of the Principality of Monaco, and Monash University, held a meeting of biodiversity, legal and policy experts to assess Antarctic and Southern Ocean biodiversity and its conservation status in the context of the Strategic Plan for Biodiversity 2011 to 2020.